justakissaway/dark/documentation/Monopoly_Market.md

 ![](media/Monopoly_logo.png)

 Monopoly is a [Monero](Monero.md)-centered [darknet market](dark_markets.md) (with [Bitcoin](Bitcoin.md) as an option) that does not require a user account in order to purchase.
-Details such as a [PGP](PGP.md) public key and [PGP](PGP.md) encrypted delivery instructions are added at checkout.
-Payment details are presented on purchase and an order then stays in existence for 12 hours, waiting for detection of payment.
+Details such as a [PGP](PGP.md) public key and [PGP](PGP.md)-encrypted delivery instructions are added at checkout.
+Payment details are presented on purchase and an order then stays in existence for 12 hours, waiting for payment.

 ## Monopoly approach to rotating mirrors